MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • After that, the upper and lower skin edges are sutured together

-The 360 belt is major surgery and can take around 4-6 hours to complete.
+The 360 Belt Lipectomy is a major surgery that takes 4 to 6 hours to complete.

 Excess Skin Reduction Guide